oliviadxvey/oliviadxvey/README.md

 - Hi!
 I'm Olivia.
-- I'm currently studying for a Bachelor of Science with Honours in Games Computing at the School of Computer Science, University of Lincoln.
+- I'm currently studying for a BSc in Games Computing at the School of Computer Science, University of Lincoln.
-- My interests include game programming, artificial intelligence (AI) in games, and systemic game design/emergent gameplay.
 - My LinkedIn can be found at: https://www.linkedin.com/in/olivia-davey-8153b7254/